 Companies started gathering massive amounts of data after the mass digitization of business processes and operations.
 However, manual assessment of large datasets is time and cost-intensive, rendering the highly relevant data unusable.
 Novel data processing technologies like big data, analytics, and artificial intelligence (AI) tackle these issues.
-In this data-driven report, we give you innovation insights based on our analysis of 3 617 research and analytics startups & technologies.
+In this data-driven report, we give you innovation insights based on our analysis of 3617 research and analytics startups & technologies.
 They offer critical business and customer insights that enable data-driven decision-making in your organization.
-Read more to explore the impact of research & analytics on 10 industries and how they advance your business.
+Read more to explore the top research and analytics examples impacting 10 industries and how they advance your business.

-Tree Map reveals the Impact of Research & Analytics on 10 Industries
+Tree Map reveals the Top Research and Analytics Examples across 10 Industries

 1. Media & Marketing

 Transitioning to digital media provide media and marketing companies with user-specific information.
 With big data and AI, startups develop solutions that analyze this data to identify customer preferences and better target content and ads.
 Moreover, social media platforms like Instagram and Meta come with research and analytics tools that enable marketers to refine marketing campaigns.
 This enables media companies and marketers to deliver content to a global audience.

 Further, forecasting social media trends using research and analytics platform allows them to identify business opportunities.
 These solutions empower them to create more effective campaigns for their clients, improving customer satisfaction and profits.